victorneo/nekolicio.us/content/posts/06-06-2020-asgi-frameworks.md

 Major web frameworks are currently working to go async, including [Django][4], which is a major effort itself given the size of the framework.
-[Flask][5], which uses [Werkzeug][6] interally, does not have ASGI support yet.
+[Flask][5], which uses [Werkzeug][6] internally, does not have ASGI support yet.

 If you are building a new Python-based web project today, the new of ASGI web frameworks should be on your list for consideration; they "generally" perform